siren-js/examples/README.md

 # Siren.js Examples

-This repository contains exemplar servers and clients implemented with and demonstrating Siren.js.
+This repository contains exemplar implementations that demonstrate Siren.js.
 Check out the individual examples for more detail.

 - [To-Do List](./todo-list)